ChefMatrix/Home-Lab/Repo TODO list/README.md

 # Need to do:
-## 2. VLAN plan table (IDs, subnets, gateway, DHCP ranges, purpose)
-Create `/Documentation/VLANs.md` with a table for each planned VLAN (Main, Guest, IoT, Mgmt, Lab).
-Include the IP scheme and which SSIDs/ports map to each VLAN.
-Link it from README.
-Your repo already has a Documentation/ folder—use it.

 ## 3. Port mapping sheets
 Add `/Documentation/Ports.md` mapping:
 - RB5009: ether1=WAN (vlan10 ISP), ether2=trunk to Cisco (allowed VLANs), ether3+=access (if any)